-This piece, which I first posted a year ago, continues to get constant traffic and I haven’t had a week go by that someone hasn’t given it a read.
-So in an effort to have a little bit of a summer vacation — and because something big is in the works — I felt that it was worth bringing to the top again.
+This piece, which I first posted in 2019, continues to get constant traffic and I haven’t had a week go by that someone hasn’t given it a read.
+So I felt that it was worth bringing to the top again.

 I know way too many otherwise intelligent adults who believe in astrology, and it really grinds my gears, especially right now, because I’m seeing a lot of “Mercury is going retrograde — SQUEEEE” posts, and they are annoying and wrong.